Last updated: August 27 2023 - Estimated reading time: 9 minutes

 What does EMV stand for?

-The EMV standard is a secure technology that is used worldwide for all payments done with credit, debit, and prepaid EMV smart cards.
+The EMV standard is a security technology used worldwide for all payments with credit, debit, and prepaid EMV smart cards.

-It can be used in three forms: contact, contactless, and mobile.
+It can be used in contact, contactless, and mobile.

-Let's discover why EMV chip cards are conquering the world in 8 points and a video.
+Let's discover why EMV chip cards conquer the world in 8 points and a video.

 Let's jump right in.

-Today, EMV® defines a suite of security standards for credit and debit card transactions.
-EMV can be used for NFC mobile payments as well.
+EMV® defines a suite of security standards for credit and debit card transactions.
+EMV can be used for mobile payments as well.

-They are also referred to as "EMV cards", "EMV smartcards" or"EMV credit cards", "chip and PIN cards", "Chip and signature cards" or even "IC cards" (for integrated circuit).
+They are also referred to as "EMV cards," "EMV smartcards", "EMV credit cards," "chip and PIN cards," "Chip and signature cards," or even "IC cards" (for integrated circuits).

 In both cases, the cards are EMV cards.

-In 2019, most of the ATMs and payment terminals outside the United States have been updated and can detect that your card is EMV compliant, that a PIN wasn't issued on your card, and validate the transaction.
+In 2023, most ATMs and payment terminals outside the United States have been updated and can detect that your card is EMV compliant, that a PIN wasn't issued on your card, and validate the transaction.

-Anyway, it’s a good idea to travel with a chip card that offers both authentication methods and carry more than one credit card.
+It's a good idea to travel with a chip card that offers both authentication methods and to carry more than one credit card.

 EMV brings increased security and global interoperability to card and mobile payments, even in card-not-present payments, if coupled with a card reader or one-time password device.

-The chip* on an EMV card is capable of much more sophisticated authentication than magnetic-stripe cards.
+The chip* on an EMV card can provide more sophisticated authentication than magnetic-stripe cards.

-In other words, there is a fully operating computer system embedded in every EMV card.
+In other words, a fully operating computer system is embedded in every EMV card.